rangle/ngCourse2/handout/di/what_is_di.md

 Also, what happens during testing?
 How can `Bun`, `Patty`, and `Toppings` be effectively mocked?

-Taking those concerns into consideration, the class could be re-written as:
+Taking those concerns into consideration, the class could be rewritten as:

 ```js
 class Hamburger {
   private bun: Bun;
   private patty: Patty;